mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 ## Receiver Implementation

 Now that we have the sender all sorted out lets move on to the reciever.

 As mentioned previously, unlike the packet fragmentation and reassembly system from the previous article, the chunk system only ever has one chunk in flight.

-This makes the reciever side of the chunk system much simpler:
+This makes the reciever side of the chunk system much, much simpler:

     class ChunkReceiver
     {